Buying a Holiday Home and Property in Thailand

 Why are thousands of people purchasing a property in Thailand?
 Is it the lure of intriguing culture and people?
 Perhaps it's the lush year-round warm climate combined with fresh tropical fruit, vegetables, and seafood?
 Maybe it's the low-cost healthcare and standard of living?
 For many, it's all the above.

-Whether it’s been something you have talked about for a while or a vague notion you got while on a sun-drenched beach in Phuket, pondering the possibility of buying a holiday home in the land of smiles puts you in very large company and for good reason.
-After all, Thailand is one of the most traveled to destinations in the world.
+Whether it’s been something you have talked about for a while or a vague notion you got while on a sun-drenched beach in Phuket, pondering the possibility of buying a holiday home in the land of smiles puts you in a very large company, and for good reason.
+After all, Thailand is one of the most traveled destinations in the world.

 Home to rich and elegant culture, Thailand gives travelers a true sense of mystery and wonder while still having the comforts of home close at hand.
 This East meets West balance is one of the biggest selling points for foreigners who have purchased property here.

-However, it’s important to know all of the facts and separate the dream from reality before seriously considering buying a holiday home.
+However, it’s important to know all of the facts and separate the dream from reality before seriously considering buying a holiday home in Phuket Thailand.
 Here are some of the most important things to consider before you decide to buy a property in Thailand.

 Can Foreigners Own LAND in Thailand?